Updated August 2022

 Method 2.
 Automatic data transfer with sharing functionality

 By using GD functionality to its fullest (I mean its sharing feature), we can avoid downloading and re-uploading files at all.
-So start from signing in your GD account 1.
+So start by signing in to your GD account 1.
 Then choose the files and/or folders you want to move & click on the share button in the right upper corner:

 Lastly, you can come back to account 1 and delete the original folder from your drive.
 If you didn’t copy but extracted files, the folder should be empty this time.